 She will probably ask you to sign a contract agreeing to get the puppy spayed or neutered when appropriate.
 She will also probably demand that you return the puppy to her if you’re not a good fit, rather than dumping the puppy at a shelter

 A Final Word About the Yorkiechon

-That about sums up what it's like to own a Yo-Chon.
+Well, that about sums up what it's like to live with the Yorkie Bichon temperament.